2020-2021 CDF Board of directors

-Cathy is the new President of the Board of Directors for Carolina Dance Foundation (CDF).
+This is Cathy’s second year President of the Board of Directors for Carolina Dance Foundation (CDF).
 It is a requirement that the President does not have a child who is currently a company member.
 Cathy’s daughter, Rachel, started dancing at CDC when she was 4-years-old, way back in 2007.
-Rachel is now a Senior in High School and is also a Corps member of Carolina Ballet and Cathy says they owe that to CDC and CDF.
-Because of her great love and appreciation to the for the Foundation, she wanted to stay involved and give back to the Foundation.
+Rachel is now a Senior in High School and is also a Corps member of Carolina Ballet and Cathy says Rachel owes her success to the teachers at CDC and CDF.
+Because of her great love and appreciation for the Foundation, Cathy wanted to stay involved and give back to the Foundation.
 She has previously served as Director of Performance for one 3-year term and 2 additional years as interim Director of Performance.
 In her real life, Cathy has been an RN for over 32 years, graduating from UNC-CH with a BSN in 1988.
-She has worked at Duke University Health Systems since that time as a pediatric nurse in various roles and was the Nurse Clinician at Duke Children's Cardiology of Raleigh for the past 17 years.
+She has worked at Duke University Health Systems since that time as a pediatric nurse in various roles and was the Nurse Clinician at Duke Children's Cardiology of Raleigh for over 17 years.
 In October 2019 she started a new position as the Nurse Program Coordinator/ Referral Liaison with the Department of Pediatrics at Duke.
 Despite the fact that she works for Duke, she remains a devoted Tar Heel fan.

 Annette Trammel, Vice President